 - Data cardinality:

 - A message schema contains usually optional data elements which are mandatory in practice.
 These gaps must be filled with test assertions.

 - "Invoice contains a due date."

 - Data format:

-- Some simple data format constraints can be specified on a message but all in all its level of expression is very limited.
-For example many identifiers contain computational check digits which can't be checked by a schema.
-It's also common that a message format supports a generic method for stating an identifier where identification scheme is provided as a qualifier (XML attribute).
-This kind of data relationship cannot be checked a message schema but a test assertion is required.
+- Simple data format constraints can be specified on a DTD/XSD schema but its expression power is very limited.
+For example, many identifiers contain computational check digits which can't be checked by a schema.
+It's also common that message formats support a generic method for stating an identifier where identification scheme is provided as a qualifier (XML attribute).
+These data relationship cannot be checked using a schema but are easily implemented as test assertions.

-- "Legal business is stated in a format nnnnnnn-n, where a last number is a computational check digit."
+- "Legal business ID is stated using a format nnnnnnn-n, where a last number is a computational check digit."